Homeservenow/serverless-aws-handler/readme.md

 - Blacklist | whitelist
 - boolean

 Logging is only called when an exception occurs.
-All of the below examples are for generally for status codes of 400 and above.
+All of the below examples are generally for status codes of 400 and above.
 However it is possible to override.

 #### Singular http status